Skip to main content

 About

-Wuchang: Fallen Feathers is a single player open world hack and slash game with fantasy and mystery themes.
+Wuchang: Fallen Feathers is a single player open world hack and slash game with fantasy, mystery, dark fantasy and violence themes.
 It was developed by Leenzee and was released on July 23, 2025.
 It received mostly positive reviews from players.

 Buy Wuchang: Fallen Feathers on PlayStation Store.
 Explore a hauntingly beautiful land inspired by Ming Dynasty China in this soulslike action RPG.